Blue Mountains panther

-In Australian folklore, the Blue Mountains panther or Lithgow panther is a big cat said to exist by residents of the Blue Mountains area, west of Sydney, New South Wales, for over a century.
+In Australian folklore, the Blue Mountains panther or Lithgow panther is a big cat said to exist by residents of the Blue Mountains area, west of Sydney, Australia, for over a century.

 Theories suggest the animal may be a descendant of big cats released by World War II US soldiers, which had been used as military mascots.
 Alternatively, accounts of big cats released by travelling circuses, or which had escaped circuses, exist; as well as rumours that big cats were available for black market purchase in New South Wales in the 20th century.

+Notable sightings

 Over 500 sightings in 20 years have been reported of the panther.
+The Grose Vale Group, which has collected reports of sightings since 1998, claims it collects 20 to 30 sightings a year.

 In 2018, Grant Denyer and his wife, television producer Cheryl Rogers, reported to have sighted the cat on their property.
 Photographs have also been recorded in Gippsland and Hawkesbury.
 In 2002, a Kenthurst teenager Luke Walker was attacked by what he stated to be a large feline; he suffered deep lacerations.
 Sightings have been made by a NSW Police Force detective, an officer of the Department of Agriculture, and Rural Fire Service personnel, as well as pilots.

-Encounters continue to be reported upon in national newspapers as of 2020, when video footage was allegedly recorded in the grounds of Sydney Adventist Hospital, Wahroonga Most recently in April 2020, the Go Pro-associated Instagram collective bluemtns_explore shared photographs of alleged big cat tracks discovered during a mountain trek.
-The Grose Vale Group, which has collected reports of sightings since 1998, claims it collects 20 to 30 sightings a year.
+Encounters continue to be reported upon in national newspapers as of 2020, when video footage was allegedly recorded in the grounds of Sydney Adventist Hospital, Wahroonga.
+From 2021-2024, the Department of Primary Industries and Regional Development received nine reports of sightings or unusual feline footprints, including one sighting where a driver claimed to have seen a "giant jaguar" on the road.

+In April 2020, the anonymous Instagram exploration collective Blue Mountains Explore claimed to have photographed alleged big cat tracks during a mountain trek.
+Blue Mountains Explore have subsequently continued to attempt to prove the existence of the panther, accruing a large social media following.